 1 ½ tsp. vanilla essence

 ¼ c chopped nuts (almonds, hazel, or pecan) or chocolate pieces

 ½ c chocolate sprinkles or chocolate kisses (Hershey's)

-granulated sugar and chocolate powder.
+Mix together the brown sugar, granulated sugar and chocolate powder.
 Mix and set aside.

 Note: If you're adding the nuts add it at this step

 Separate dough into small balls.
 Place in greased trays.